vsrinivas/fuchsia/docs/getting_started.md

 ## Network Booting

+Network booting is supported via two mechanisms: Gigaboot and Magentaboot.
+Gigaboot is an EFI based bootloader whereas magentaboot is a mechanism that allows a minimal magenta system to serve as a bootloader for magenta.

+On systems that boot via EFI (such as Acer and NUC), either option is viable.
+On other systems, magentaboot may be the only option for network booting.

+### Via Gigaboot
 The [GigaBoot20x6](https://fuchsia.googlesource.com/magenta/+/master/bootloader) bootloader speaks a simple network boot protocol (over IPV6 UDP) which does not require any special host configuration or privileged access to use.